oxen-io/lokinet/readme.md

 ### Debian / Ubuntu packages

-When running from debian package the following steps are not needed as it is already ready to use.
+When running from debian package the following steps are not needed as it is already running and ready to use.
+You can stop/start/restart it using `systemctl start lokinet`, `systemctl stop lokinet`, etc.

 ## Running on Linux (without debs)